NiklasLehnfeld/netzpolitik-mobile/README.md

-# 📚 Wordpress Blog App Template
+# 📚 Netzpolitik Mobile App

-A generic flutter app template for wordpress apps using [Wordpress Rest API](https://developer.wordpress.org/rest-api/).
-The example is written for [Netzpolitik.org](https://netzpolitik.org/)
+This is an unofficial cross-plattform flutter mobile app for reading [Netzpolitik.org](https://netzpolitik.org/) articles.
+It is using the open [Wordpress Rest API](https://developer.wordpress.org/rest-api/) of the netzpolitik website.

 <br>

+## ⭐️ Features

+- [x] Reading articles
+- [x] Reading comments of an article
+- [x] Getting information about the author of an article
+- [x] Hearing podcasts

 ## 📱 Screenshots